Who Was Milton “Butterball” Smith? Miami’s Greatest Radio DJ Of All Time

 – The radio DJ and personality King Coleman was also hired away from WFEC by WMBM and they became a very powerful duo for breaking records on a nationwide basis based on their clout in the southeast.

-– Was great friends with Clarence “Blowfly” Reid, with whom he recorded the earliest version of “Rapp Dirty” in about 1962, making them the first innovators of hip hop.
+– Was great friends with Clarence “Blowfly” Reid, with whom he recorded the earliest version of “Rapp Dirty” in 1962, making him one of the first hip hop engineers.

 – Butterball passed away in 1990.
 Milton “Butterball” Smith, rest in peace.